Kerwalli: Personal life

-After the death of his first wife Sarah, he married well-known Aboriginal busker Margaret Catchpenny.
+After the death of his first wife Sarah, he married well-known Aboriginal busker Kitty Catchpenny.

 Later in life, Kerwalli resided in coastal areas such as Sandgate and the Moreton Bay Region (Toorbul and Redcliffe).
 Commonly seen selling fish in Brisbane, he became known as a popular and much-loved character.

 For the last few years of his life, Kerwalli resided in Wynnum; he died there in May 1900.